- UCAS code

 Qualifying with a degree in physics from Leeds will set you up with the numerical, analytical and problem-solving skills and specialist subject knowledge needed to pursue an exciting career across a wide range of sectors, including:

-Throughout your course, you’ll have the chance to advance your knowledge and experience, whilst developing widely transferable skills desirable to employers including teamwork, independent research and communication.
+Throughout your course – especially in your final year research project – you'll have the chance to advance your knowledge and experience, whilst developing widely transferable skills desirable to employers including teamwork, independent research, analysis and communication.

 Here’s an insight into the job roles some of our most recent physics graduates have obtained: